-Why begin with a description of biblical leadership?
-Well, as we see in verses 10-16 of chapter 1, because—as is so often the case—the absence of good leadership didn’t leave a leadership vacuum; it left bad leadership: false teachers.
-There were apparently Christians meeting together on Crete, but without a biblical leadership structure, the people were left susceptible to false teachers.
-And these men were exactly the opposite of what was needed.
-Verse 10: “For there are many rebellious people, full of meaningless talk and deception, especially those of the circumcision group” (1:10).
-These teachers were wreaking havoc and needed to be countered.
+Why does he begin with a description of biblical leadership?
+Well, as you move down the outline you see in verses 10-16 of chapter 1, because—as is so often the case—the absence of good leadership didn’t leave a leadership vacuum; it left bad leadership: false teachers.
+These teachers were wreaking havoc and needed to be opposed.

 Then, with this most fundamental element of church order in place, Paul continues on in Chapters 2 and 3, encouraging Titus what to teach so that proper order could be achieved in other relationships as well.
-“But as for you, teach what accords with sound doctrine.”appropriate to (2:1).
-This right teaching was to fuel Gospel living among various groups of people who would be in the church: older men, older women, younger women, younger men, slaves, citizens.
+He says in 2:1, “But as for you, teach what accords with sound doctrine.”
+This right teaching was to fuel Gospel-driven living among various groups of people who would be in the church: older men, older women, younger women, younger men, slaves, citizens.

-And do you see how after each strand of teaching, Paul returns to the gospel?
-Allof this was to be done because of the Gospel which was being taught and received, “The saying is trustworthy, and I want you to insist on these things, so that those who have believed in God may be careful to devote themselves to good works.”
-These things are excellent and profitable for everyone” (3:8).
-One thing to notice in Titus is the tight connection between properly fulfilling our roles in life (be they based on gender, employment status, or whatever)—and the gospel.
-We , which accords withso often talk highly of the gospel but then relegate these other issues to a distant second at best.
-But if we want to preserve the gospel for the next generation—and live it out well for this generation—paying attention to these things is critical.
+What’s paramount to notice on that outline, though, is how after each strand of practical teaching, Paul returns to the gospel - the good news of Jesus.
+He does this in chapter 3 – Paul Summarizes the message of forgiveness of sins through the death and resurrection of Jesus, and then Paul says in verse 8: “The saying is trustworthy, and I want you to insist on these things, so that those who have believed in God may be careful to devote themselves to good works.”
+(3:8).
+The Gospel would transform the lives of the Christians in Crete, and it would transform the churches in Crete as well.
+That’s why we can sum up the book well with a phrase from 1:1: “The knowledge of the truth, which accords with godliness.”

-So to summarize, Paul is giving Titus a framework for understanding what the church in Crete should look like, and through his teaching to Titus we will learn much about what should characterize Gospel-centered churches today.
-Well, with this in place, we’ll just step through this book piece by piece.
-First a look at good leadership, then at bad leadership, then at the gospel that motivates Paul’s instructions on orderly relationships in chapters 2 and 3, and finally those instructions themselves.
-Let’s dive in!
+So, with this goal of a Gospel-centered church in place, we’ll walk through this book theme by theme.
+First a look at good leadership, (2) then at bad leadership, (3) then we’ll examine the gospel message that motivates Paul’s instructions on orderly relationships in chapters 2 and 3, and (4) then finally those practical instructions themselves.
+Let’s dive in.

-Gospel Shaped Leaders (1:5-9)
+Theme 1, Gospel Shaped Leaders (1:5-9)

 We see first, as we saw clearly in I Timothy, that good leadership is essential to a healthy church.
-While churches can and do go on functioning for periods of time without the type of men described in Titus and I Timothy, a church loses its ability to properly adorn the Gospel and resist error without such men leading.
+While churches can go on functioning for periods of time without the type of men described in Titus and I Timothy, a church quickly loses its pure Gospel witness without such men leading.
 So, what do these Gospel shaped leaders look like?
+Look at 1:6-9.
 Paul tells Titus, “If anyone is above reproach, the husband of one wife, and his children are believers and not open to the charge of debauchery or insubordination.
 For an overseer, as God’s steward, must be above reproach.
 He must not be arrogant or quick-tempered or a drunkard or violent or greedy for gain, but hospitable, a lover of good, self-controlled, upright, holy, and disciplines.
 He must hold firm to the trustworthy word as taught, so that he may be able to give instruction in sound doctrine and also to rebuke those who contradict it.”
 (1:6-9).